US STOCKS-Nasdaq, S&P 500 fall as growth shares lose steam; banks report mixed earnings

 Aggregate annual S&P 500 earnings growth for the first three months of 2022 is estimated at 6.3%, compared to 32.1% in the previous quarter, according to IBES data from Refinitiv.

-U.S. retail sales increased in March, mostly boosted by higher gasoline and food prices, but consumers are showing signs of cutting back on discretionary spending amid high inflation.

-Declining issues outnumbered advancers for a 1.16-to-1 ratio on the NYSE and a 1.35-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.65-to-1 ratio on the NYSE and a 1.91-to-1 ratio on the Nasdaq.

 (Reporting by Bansari Mayur Kamdar and Devik Jain in Bengaluru; Editing by Shounak Dasgupta)